canonical-web-and-design/tutorials.ubuntu.com/examples/guidelines-snap-tutorials.md

 This is mostly for developer oriented tutorials, but if this rule can be applied to an admin/advanced users oriented one, please do so!

-The advice is to provide regular checkpoints where people can sync back their source code with the tutorial, in particular at the start of a given step.
-Attendee could have stopped then resumed going through a tutorial, and may not have the source code from previous steps anymore.
+The advice is to provide regular checkpoints where people can sync back their source code with the tutorial, in particular, at the start of a given step.
+Readers could have stopped then resumed going through a tutorial, and may not have the source code from previous steps anymore.
 Consequently, in the case of a code-writing tutorial, please try to provide a link to the current state of the code at the start of a step.

-You can refer to it as “If you want to ensure you have all the needed bits we saw together in the previous steps…“ and point to an external repository on GitHub, launchpad or others… This element should be in an admonition:
+You can refer to it as “If you want to ensure you have all the needed bits we saw together in the previous steps…“ and point to an external repository on GitHub, Launchpad or others… This element should be in an admonition:

 Positive
 : **Lost or starting from here?**